When Tentacle Penetration Isn't Enough: The Dying Art of Japanese Hentai

 Payne showed me a graph of the wage structure.
 Animators are right at the bottom of the pile, even though their job requires real skill and a ton of work.
 Meanwhile, at the other end of the food chain, the hentai voice actors (often stars from the film industry) are paid six-figure incomes.

-I’d set out to find a Japanese hentai illustrator to interview so I could ask them whether this was the career they’d envisaged while studying at art school, and whether they had any moral issues about the work they do.
-But as my search went on it became clear I would have to look towards Korea for answers.
-Eventually, I found a jobbing animator working for a tiny graphics company just outside Seoul, who agreed to talk to me on the basis that he would remain completely anonymous.
+I’d set out to find a Japanese hentai illustrator to interview so I could ask them whether this was the career he’d envisioned while studying at art school, and whether he had any moral issues about the work they do.
+But as my search went on it became clear I would have to look to Korea for answers.
+Eventually, I found an animator working for a tiny graphics company just outside Seoul, who agreed to talk to me on the basis that he would remain completely anonymous.

 It sounded like it was as much a hobby for this young man as it was a profession.